 The deepest secrets Steiner told Waldorf teachers to guard are those that involve basic but highly controversial Anthroposophical doctrines, such as the belief that some people are less highly evolved than others.
 Indeed, Steiner taught, some people are not really human at all but are subhuman.
 But for heaven's sake, he said, don't let this secret out.
 "I do not like to talk about such things since we have often been attacked even without them.
 Imagine what people would say if they heard that we say there are people who are not human beings ...
 [W]e do not want to shout that to the world."

-All of this is bizarre, most of it is kept well-hidden, and some of it is hateful.
+All such Waldorf doctrines are bizarre, most of them are is kept well-hidden, and some are hateful.
 Reporters who write about Waldorf schools really should do enough digging to uncover such secrets.
 Grasping at least some of the bizarre doctrines of Anthroposophy is essential to a proper evaluation of Waldorf schooling.
 These doctrines and secrets show how far removed Waldorf thinking is from reality and how secretive Waldorf faculties can be.
 Failing to uncover such things is a fundamental failure in the practice of good journalism, and it is a grave disservice to parents who may be badly misled by happy-talk superficial press reports.
 Parents may wind up sending their children to schools that are, in reality, outposts of a weird, occult belief system — a belief system that might horrify the parents if it became known.

 “What I like about the Waldorf School is, quite simply, its graduates.
 As a high school teacher at Marin Academy, I have seen a number of the students who come from your program, and I can say that in all cases they have been remarkable, bright, energetic and involved.” — James Shipman, History Department, Marin Academy, San Raphael, California, in a message to a Waldorf school.

-Evaluations of Waldorf school graduates run the gamut.
-Sometimes Waldorf grads are described as sweet souls who are incapacitated for life in the real world.
+Evaluations of Waldorf graduates run the gamut.
+Sometimes Waldorf grads are described as sweet souls who have been incapacitated, by their Waldorf schooling, for life in the real world.
 But sometimes a very different evaluation is offered in statements like the one above.
 If we shave off a bit to eliminate obvious exaggeration (are ALL Waldorf graduates “remarkable, bright, energetic and involved”?), a testimonial like Shipman's is impressive.